 First and foremost, you’ll find cheaper prices on older cruise ships.
-With all the bells and whistles of new ship, many passengers seem to opt to book these ships instead, leading to high demand.
+With all the bells and whistles of a new ship, many passengers seem to opt to book those ships instead, leading to high demand.
 Meanwhile, cruise lines often lower the prices on older ships.
-So you can get largely the same cruise itinerary in many cases for less money.
+So in many cases you can get largely the same cruise itinerary for less money.

 As well, older vessels are usually smaller.
 If you’re the sort of person that would prefer having fewer people on the ship, then this could be a positive for you.
 A smaller ship also means less walking compared to larger vessels.